briankehrig/prime-gaps-cuda/README.md

 # prime-gaps-cuda

-This repository is a highly optimized GPU-accelerated program for finding large prime gaps.
+A highly optimized GPU-accelerated program for finding large prime gaps.

 # Setup
 This code is linux-only.
 However, if you have Windows, it works great on WSL.
 However, since the code is GPU-based, you will need a GPU.
 Specifically, you'll need a CUDA-capable NVIDIA GPU.